 Farah was nervous and stressed.
-Instead of feeling the need to run away, she was dying to be the impeccable lady who would easily multi-task.
+Instead of feeling the need to run away, she was dying to be the impeccable lady who could easily multitask.

-Muslims are automatically engrossed in putting their utmost effort to perform good deeds.
-They try their best to keep away from sins.
+Muslims are automatically engrossed in putting their utmost effort into performing good deeds.
+They try their best to keep away from sin.

 Ironically, this is supposed to be practiced throughout the year.
-Yet, this month is very special because of the blessings God bestow on His servants and it is marked with revelation of the Holy Quran.
+Yet, this month is very special because of the blessings God bestows on His servants and because it is marked by the revelation of the Holy Quran.

 Ask for help

 It is not always possible to hire a maid.
-In such a case, she can always ask her mother-in-law or sister-in-law to help with kitchen chores.
+In such a case, she can always ask her mother-in-law or sister-in-law for help with kitchen chores.

 During this time, the kids can be assigned small activities on the basis of their interests.

 It gets too stressful to meet the demands of each family member.
-For this reason, it is required to go easy on the self.
-Remember not to get overwhelmed because of petty issues.
+For this reason, it is required to go easy on oneself.
+Remember not to get overwhelmed by petty issues.

 In addition, focus on spiritual connection as it strengthens the relationship.
 You can together attend religious sermons or get involved in religious activities, and teach this to your kids as well.

 Understand your duties.
 However, don’t compromise your health.
-In the quest of satisfying people, individuals often forget to take out time for their own selves.
+In the quest to satisfy others, individuals often forget to take time for themselves.

-While Ramdan might be a busy month, try doing something for your own self that rejuvenates you.
-A 20-minute exercise or a hot shower can relieve the stress.
+While Ramadan might be a busy month, try doing something for yourself that rejuvenates you.
+A 20-minute workout or a hot shower can relieve stress.